yanivle/yanivle.github.io/_posts/2007-05-20-perl-vs-python-one-liner.md

 tags:  Coding Puzzles
 image:
   feature: python.jpg
-  topPosition: -100px
+  topPosition: -300px
-bgContrast: light
+bgContrast: dark
-bgGradientOpacity: lighter
+bgGradientOpacity: darker
 syntaxHighlighter: yes
 ---
 A few years ago a friend of mine asked me the following Perl riddle.
 Unfortunately, in order to solve it you must know Perl.
 As I like Python much better, I translated the riddle to Python.
 Attached are both versions.